-As explained, bamboo shoots, or sprouts, are the vegetables’ edible part.
-Bamboo shoots are also where the nutrients, minerals, and vitamins are stored.
+As explained, bamboo shoots, or sprouts, are the edible part.
+Bamboo shoots are also where nutrients, minerals, and vitamins are stored.
 They’re the tastiest part, so parrots like eating bamboo shoots.

 Can Parrots Have Bamboo Leaves?

-The leaves of “true bamboo,” aka the edible kind, are safe for parrots to eat.
-In fact, they’re highly nutritious.
-Bamboo leaves contain up to 22% protein.
-Bamboo leaves can assist with digestion and reduce inflammation.
-They’re also a good source of vitamins C, B, and E.
+The leaves of “true bamboo” are safe for parrots.
+Bamboo leaves contain up to 22% protein, assist with digestion, reduce inflammation, and are a good source of vitamins B, C, and E.

-Interestingly, in the wild, birds use bamboo leaves to create shelters and provide cover.
-However, as mentioned, the leaves of toxic bamboo plants, including the lucky and heavenly varieties, are dangerous.
+Birds use bamboo leaves to create shelters and provide cover.
+However, the leaves of bamboo plants, including the lucky and heavenly varieties, are toxic and dangerous.

 Can Parrots Eat Bamboo Branches?

-Bamboo branches aren’t edible, so you can’t give them to your parrot.
-However, a bamboo branch is an ideal wood for building because it’s strong and water-resistant.
+Bamboo branches aren’t edible, so you can’t give them to the parrot.
+However, a bamboo branch is an ideal wood for building structures because it’s strong and water-resistant.

-A bamboo branch is safe for parrots to gnaw and rub their beaks on.
+A bamboo branch is safe for parrots to chew and rub their beaks on.
 It’s beneficial as it keeps their ever-growing beaks filed down to a healthy length.
-If the parrot’s beak’s too long, it will:
+If a parrot’s beak’s too long, it’ll:

-Bamboo can be good for perches.
-It’s chewable and comfortable for the feet, reducing the risk of bumblefoot.
+Bamboo can be good for perches, as it’s comfortable for the feet, reducing the risk of bumblefoot.

-There are many toys and foraging sticks that use bamboo as the main building block.
-That’s because parrots love to chew on bamboo as it provides them with countless hours of mental enrichment and stimulation.
+Many toys use bamboo as the main building blocks because parrots like to chew.
+Bamboo provides parrots with countless hours of mental enrichment and stimulation.

-Bamboo is safe and healthy to eat, as long as it’s been cooked properly.
-It can also be made into a range of useful cage toys and accessories that parrots enjoy using.
-While there are some risks with bamboo, they’re easy to mitigate and shouldn’t put you off from adding bamboo shoots to your parrot’s diet.
+Bamboo is safe and healthy to eat if it’s been cooked thoroughly.
+Alternatively, it can be made into useful cage toys and accessories that parrots enjoy using.